csc-training/summerschool/mpi/docs/Non_blocking_communication.md

     : `-`{.ghost}

 <p>
-Allows incoming messages to be checked, without actually receiving them
+Allows incoming messages to be checked, without actually receiving them.

 # Non-blocking collectives

-- Non-blocking collectives (“I-collectives”) enable the overlapping of communication and computation together with the benefits of collective communication
+- Non-blocking collectives (“``I``-collectives”) enable the overlapping of communication and computation together with the benefits of collective communication.

-- The same syntax as for blocking collectives, besides
+- Same syntax as for blocking collectives, besides
-    - “I” at the front of the name (`MPI_Alltoall` -> `MPI_Ialltoall`)
+    - “``I``” at the front of the name (`MPI_Alltoall` -> `MPI_Ialltoall`)
-    - The request parameter at the end of the list of arguments
+    - Request parameter at the end of the list of arguments
-    - The completion needs to be waited
+    - Completion needs to be waited

 # Non-blocking collectives

 - Restrictions
     - Have to be called in same order by all ranks in a communicator
-    - Mixing of blocking and non-blocking collectives not allowed
+    - Mixing of blocking and non-blocking collectives is not allowed

 # Non-blocking collectives